Rhino Coffee Gear Professional Milk Thermometers are a hard wearing and reliable device, great for a busy café.

 How to recalibrate when there is a difference between analog and digital:

-- Simply adjust the needle position so that it is showing the correct temperature by using a small wrench/spanner.
+- Using the Rhino® Calibration Tool, simply adjust the needle position so that it is showing the correct temperature

 This adjustment may take a couple of attempts to get the needle in the ‘perfect’ position, however the ability to recalibrate at the ‘flick of your wrist’ provides an essential key to prolonging the life of your analog thermometer.